-- Real-world consultancy project option.
-Students can choose a dissertation project tailored to their interests.
-Students spend four months working with the client organization to deliver effective solutions.
+Real-world consultancy project option.
+Students can choose an MBA project tailored to their interests.
+Students spend time working with the client organisation to deliver effective solutions.
 Full training and academic supervision are provided.

-- Deloitte Consulting Challenge: As part of a team students work with partners from Deloitte to solve practical business challenges incorporating ideas from class, preparing an Executive Board presentation at the end.
+Consulting Challenge: As part of a team students work with partners from industry to solve practical business challenges incorporating ideas from class, preparing an Executive Board presentation at the end.

-- Integrated career development: One-on-one coaching from a leading industry mentor, Personal CV analysis and career advice and interview skills training.
+Integrated career development: one-on-one coaching, personal CV analysis, career advice and interview skills training.

-- We give students opportunities to develop their career and enhance their network through regular networking events with classmates, academics and industry leaders.
+We give students opportunities to develop their career and enhance their network through regular networking events with classmates, alumni, academics and industry leaders.

-- Our Distinguished Leadership Programme offers leadership insights from visiting guest speakers – all leaders in their field from the public, private and non-profit sectors.
-Students are also invited to attend Chief Executive Club and Institute of Directors meetings and automatic membership of the MBA Association of Ireland grants access to a range of additional networking opportunities, events and inter-university competitions.
+There is a Leaders in Residence series of lectures, delivered by leading international academic and business experts which enables students to network and develop links with organisations from the private, not-for-profit and public sector.
+Students are also invited to attend Catalyst Inc meetings and gain automatic membership of the MBA Association of Ireland granting access to a range of additional networking opportunities, events and inter-university competitions.